-Aww Raspberry Lemon Bars, just the name alone lifts my spirits.
-These bars are filled with everything that makes me smile: a delish bottom crust, a raspberry jam layer, fresh raspberries and lemon cream cheese.
-They are similar to lemon cheesecake but much easier to make.
+Aww, raspberry lemon bars… just the name alone lifts my spirits!
+These bars are filled with everything that makes me smile, boos: a delish bottom crust, a raspberry jam layer, fresh raspberries, and lemon cream cheese.
+They’re similar to lemon cheesecake but much easier to make.
+I did my best to show y’all how good they look, but the pictures don’t fully do them justice.
+They’re even prettier in person!!

 This post may contain affiliate links.
 Read our disclosure policy.